RTIInternational/crcsim/crcsim/experiment/README.md

 - `combined.csv` has one row per model run
 - `summarized.xlsx` includes summary statistics for each scenario.
 Scenarios are separated into three sheets, one for each sensitivity test.

+After running `summarize.py` you may also run `visualize.ipynb` to generate a plot of two key outcomes.

 ## AWS Architecture

 The architecture relies on four AWS services - Batch, CloudWatch, Elastic Container Registry (ECR), and S3.
 The role of each service is as follows.